Arcnilya/trafficsliver-evaluation/README.md

 # website-fingerprinting
-Code repository for Master's Thesis at KAU Spring 2021
+Code repository for Master's Thesis at KAU Spring 2021:
+**Evaluation of a Proposed Traffic-Splitting Defence for Tor**
 Paper link: TBD

 ## Datasets